tongwu-msft/azure-rest-api-specs/api-index/index.md

 - register the client application with Azure AD, in the "Adding an application" section
 - create a secret key (if you are registering a web client), in the "Updating an application" section
-- add permission requests as required by the API
+- add permission requests as required by the API, in the "Updating an application" section

-Now that you've completed registration of your client application, we can move to your client's code, where we will add code to create the REST request and handle the response.
+Now that you've completed registration of your client application, we can move to your client code, where you will create the REST request and handle the response.

 ## Create the request
 This section covers the first 3 of the 5 components we discussed earlier.
 First we need to acquire the access token from Azure AD, which we will use in assembling our request message header.